 The History of Different Types of Kneeling Chairs

 The history of the kneeling chair dates back to the 1970s.
-A man named Hans Christian Mengshoel from Norway was the first to conceive this idea.
-He was inspired by the sitting positions of Tibetan monks, who often sit in a kneeling position for hours at a time during meditation.
+Hans Christian Mengshoel from Norway was the first to conceive this idea.
+He was inspired by the sitting positions of Tibetan monks, who often kneel for hours at a time during meditation.

-These monks used a seiza bench, which wasn’t great for their knees but did give them a forward-angled seat that aligns their spine with their lower back.
+These monks used a seiza bench, which wasn’t great for their knees but did give them a forward-angled seat that aligned their spine with their lower back.

 A Danish surgeon named Dr. A.C.
 Mandal discovered that children in school would lean forward on the front of their chairs to alleviate their back pain.
-Seeing this, he suggested that chairs should have a forward angle to them.
+Seeing this, he suggested that chairs should have a forward angle.

 This would tilt the pelvis forward and align the hips with the spine for an ideal posture.
 Mengshoel used this information to design his kneeling chair.

-The original design of kneeling chairs had metal or wooden frames that sat on the ground.
-This design was a concern for many as it could allow the user to lean forward to the point of tipping over.
+The original kneeling chair design had metal or wooden frames that sat on the ground.
+This design was a concern for many as it allowed the user to lean forward to the point of tipping over.

 X-bar frames were the next stage of the kneeling chair evolution.
 These frames allowed the users to adjust the height of the chair.
 The latest innovation is using a 5-star base like many office chairs.

 With five wheels at the bottom, today’s kneeling chairs resemble other office chairs.
-The additional wheels also give them more mobility for users who are in an active environment.
+The additional wheels also give them more mobility for users in an active environment.

 A Brief History of Balans Chairs

 The balans version of kneeling chairs began in the early 1980s.
-A new movement came about that sought to change the older and conservative styles of past sitting furniture.
-Several young designers by the names of Peter Opsvik, Svein Gusrud, and Oddvin Rykken had a new understanding of ergonomics behind them.
+A new movement sought to change the older and conservative styles of past sitting furniture.
+Several young designers, Peter Opsvik, Svein Gusrud, and Oddvin Rykken, had a new understanding of ergonomics.

-At this time, we were just discovering the negative effects on the human body when sitting for long periods of time.
+At this time, we continue to discover the negative effects on the human body when sitting for long periods of time.
 These designers developed furniture that focused on the users and the concept that the body wasn’t built for sitting still.

-By creating furniture that caused your body to sit in balance, you were strengthening muscles in your back, shoulders, and neck.
+By making a piece of furniture that causes your body to sit in balance, you will strengthen muscles in your back, shoulders, and neck.
 The term “balans” was chosen because it means “balance” in Norwegian.

-Those same designers went on to create other types of balans furniture that focused on this concept of balancing the human body and designing furniture for the user.
+Those same designers went on to create other types of balans furniture focused on balancing the human body and designing furniture for the user.

 What to Look For in Your Balans Chair

-Kneeling chairs encourage your body to remain in a good posture, but they don’t do all the work.
+Kneeling chairs encourage your body to remain in a good posture without doing all the work.
 You’ll need to lean more forward than back to get into the best position.
 Knowing this, you should look for a chair that makes it easy to sit upright and forward.

 Look for kneeling chairs with angled seats that encourage this posture.
-Angles of 20 degrees or more will make it harder for you to lean back and fall into a bad posture.
+Angles of 20 degrees or more will make it harder to lean back and fall into a bad posture.

-If you’re someone who is tall, you may have trouble finding a chair that fits.
-Keep in mind that a standard desk height doesn’t leave much room for your legs, so look for chairs with height adjustments to meet your needs.
+If you’re tall, you may have trouble finding a chair that fits.
+A standard desk height doesn’t leave much room for your legs, so look for chairs with height adjustments to meet your needs.

-Keep in mind that people with knee problems don’t need to avoid these chairs.
-They take the pressure off your back, but they should not put that weight on your knees.
+Remember that people with knee problems don’t need to avoid these chairs.
+They take the pressure off your back but should not put that weight on your knees.

 Kneeling Chairs for All

 Anyone can enjoy these types of kneeling chairs.
 They are a versatile piece of furniture that offers better posture than standard chair designs.
-Not only this, but they also come in a variety of designs and costs for any need.
+Not only this, but they also come in various designs and costs for any need.

-Try out a kneeling chair yourself to see what it feels like to sit in an ideal posture.
+Try a kneeling chair to see what sitting in an ideal posture feels like.